May 12, 2023

 • there is no need to call the police unless there is a threat to safety.15

 If the person is experiencing any of the below symptoms, they could be experiencing an overdose or ‘acute intoxication’.
-In this scenario call an ambulance straight away by dialling triple zero (000), (ambulance officers don’t need to involve the police):
+In this scenario Call triple zero (000) and request an ambulance if you or someone else has any of the following symptoms (emergency services are there to help and can provide instructions over the phone):

 • nausea, vomiting and diarrhoea